joshmoody24/joshmoody.org/src/content/blog/hidden-pitfalls-of-blazor.md

 ### No Separation of Concerns

 In traditional frontend/backend architectures for web apps, you are forced into separating, say, the database logic from the presentation logic.
 This helps keep your code understandable, maintainable, and flexible.
-In constrast, Blazor does not enforce this beneficial separation.
+Not in Blazor.

 Want to sprinkle some raw database queries into your frontend logic?
 Go for it, says Blazor.
 The result is a tangled mess of behavior that is difficult to maintain.
 Sure, you can avoid this problem manually by creating [DTOs](https://learn.microsoft.com/en-us/aspnet/web-api/overview/data/using-web-api-with-entity-framework/part-5) or a service layer, or whatever.
 But the framework itself doesn't encourage a good architecture.